 - a 1-2 page personal statement outlining your research experience and describing why you would like to pursue graduate study in Pharmacology and Toxicology

-All international applicants are required to submit an official copy of the results from the Test of English as a Foreign Language.
+Non-native English speakers must demonstrate proof of English proficiency before gaining admission to a graduate program.
 Unofficial copies of GRE and TOEFL scores may be provided but admission cannot be offered without receipt of official copies of these results from the testing agencies.
 (Please note that KU requires all international applicants requesting F-1 visas to have minimum TOEFL scores of a 20 in each section, a minimum overall IELTS score of a 6.0 (with no part below 5.5) OR a minimum overall PTE score of 55 (with no part below 50).
 See the green "Regular Admission" category in this chart: http://graduate.ku.edu/english-proficiency-requirements)

 Once your application is complete, it will be evaluated in January/February (for the Ph.D. program) or March/April (for the M.S. program) for potential admission to the program in August of that year.
 The department does not consider admission for the spring semester.
 The department endeavors to admit at least 4 Ph.D. students per class but availability of funds and space also determines the final number of students who can be admitted to the program each year.
 Admitted Ph.D. students are provided paid tuition and financial support to cover living expenses for the duration of study given that they remain in good academic standing.
 M.S. students must provide their own source of funding for tuition, fees & living expenses.